Skip to main content

 2. Please leave all electronics off during class (unless needed for your class).

-3. Save eating and drinking for snack and lunch time.
+3. Reserve eating and drinking for snack and lunch time.

 For students who ‘struggle’ to meet the expectations, this will be the standard course of action:

-1. For a once-off situation or infrequent situation, the teacher will talk to the student.
+1. For a once-off or infrequent situation, the teacher will talk to the student.

-2. For a common recurrence, the student will be sent out of the room to talk with me.
-If this happens, the teacher or I will inform you so we can chat about it.
+2. For a common recurrence, the student will be sent out of the room to talk with the campus lead, who will inform you so we can chat about it.

-3. If the situation continues, then I will set a time when we will all sit down and discuss the issue in order to make a plan for the way forward.
+3. If the situation continues or for a major occurrence, then the campus lead will set a time when we will all sit down and discuss the issue in order to make a plan for the way forward.
 It may be that the parent is required to join their child in the class until the problem is changed or resolved.

 Special Circumstances or Needs – Behavioural, Learning, Medical

-On your registration you noted any health or learning needs that your child has.
-I will be emailing you appropriate forms to fill out in order to help us care for your child well.
-If there is anything else we should know about your child with regards to group learning and teaching situations, or if you learn of additional information during the school year, please email me so the instructors can be best prepared to help your child.
+On your application, you noted any health or learning needs that your child has.
+Following the emails received, please fill out the appropriate forms in order to help us care for your child well.
+If there is anything else we should know about your child with regard to group learning and teaching situations, or if you learn of additional information during the school year, please email the campus lead so the instructors can be best prepared to help your child.

 For IE students with EA support, if an EA is absent due to illness and a substitute is not available, please do not send the students for that day, without EA support.